 Price changes, bargains and bad deals.
 We recommend you regularly change your energy supplier, but there are optimum times to do so.
 We outline the best time to switch so you’re poised to save money on your tariff.

-When and whether you can switch energy suppliers without a penalty depends on what type of tariff you’re on.
-With fixed-rate tariffs, you’re locked into a contract, so you often can’t switch suppliers prematurely without incurring exit fees (also known as early termination fees).
+When and whether you can switch energy supplier without a penalty depends on what type of tariff you’re on.
+With fixed-rate tariffs, you’re locked into a contract, so you often can’t move suppliers prematurely without incurring exit fees (also known as early termination fees).

 However, your energy provider should let you know around six to seven weeks before your contract is due to expire.
 In this period, you can’t receive any penalties for switching to a new contract.
-At this time, you should start running your energy comparison to shop around for a new deal – more on this later.
+At this time, you should start running your energy comparison to shop around for a new deal, ideally sorting a new deal 21 days before your contract ends - this is how long it takes to switch energy suppliers (at least, that's the longest it might take!).

 For variable-rate tariffs, you can usually say adios to your energy supplier at any time without incurring fees.
 Although fixed-rate tariffs tend to be more popular and competitive, this is one of the upsides of variable-rate tariffs.